-- 92. The green corridors in Figure 22 and shown on the Policies Map in Appendix A have been identified according to the following principles: - The location of designated and locally important wildlife sites. - Areas of habitat between these sites which enable high quality core habitats to be connected by corridors, especially areas identified by Natural England as having potential for habitat networks. - Other locations where existing priority habitats or habitats such as woodland and hedges can be connected and augmented. - 93.
-The four maps shown in Appendix D show the principles followed to identify the corridors in Figure 22. - 48.
-These green corridors link key blocks of habitat in the Lingwood & Burlingham area, identifying where there is likely to be best opportunity for improved ecological connectivity.
+- 95. These green corridors link key blocks of habitat in the Lingwood & Burlingham area, identifying where there is likely to be best opportunity for improved ecological connectivity.
 Green corridors benefit wildlife and people.
 Mammal species such as hedgehogs and bats, many species of birds including barn owls and yellow-hammers, and numerous insect and plant species require continuous habitat features to thrive.
-Many wildlife species have reduced in abundance because of habitat destruction and fragmentation, and green corridors will go some way to reducing this trend. - 94.
+Many wildlife species have reduced in abundance because of habitat destruction and fragmentation, and green corridors will go some way to reducing this trend. - 96.
 In addition to wildlife benefits, green corridors can be combined with other uses such as footpaths, which means there would also be benefits for residents and visitors to the parish.
 Spending time close to nature is good for mental and physical wellbeing, and these Green Corridors would increase the opportunity for people to do this, either through recreation on publicly accessible land or through assisting with conservation activities.
 There is also evidence that Green Corridors can mitigate flooding by intercepting and slowing run-off in high rainfall events.
-Sustainable Drainage Systems (SuDS) can be used to provide multiple additional benefits as well as water management, such as wildlife, biodiversity, and recreation. - 95.
+Sustainable Drainage Systems (SuDS) can be used to provide multiple additional benefits as well as water management, such as wildlife, biodiversity, and recreation. - 97.
 A Local Nature Recovery Strategy is being prepared.
-This will feed into the National Nature Recovery Strategy and focus on priorities for nature recovery including mapped areas of the most valuable existing areas of nature and specific proposals for creating and improving habitat for nature and wider environmental goals.
+This will feed into the National Nature Recovery Strategy and focus on priorities for nature recovery including mapped areas of the most valuable existing areas of nature and specific proposals for creating and improving habitat for nature and wider environmental goals29.
 Once this local strategy is available it should be considered by applicants.

-&lt;sup>2828 Local nature recovery strategy statutory guidance (publishing.service.gov.uk)
+2929 Local nature recovery strategy statutory guidance (publishing.service.gov.uk)

-Figure 22-Green Corridors
+Figure 23-Green Corridors

-Policy 7: Biodiversity and Green Corridors
+Policy 8: Biodiversity and Green Corridors